jayarnim/jayarnim.github.io/_posts/RecommenderSystem/2024-02-08-DL_based_RecSys.md

 ### History Embedding

-- **History Embedding**: Reduce the dimensionality of the user-item interaction matrix and its transpose
+- **History Embedding**: Generate each user and item expressions based on past interaction history

     ![02](/_post_refer_img/RecommenderSystem/04-02.png){: width="100%"}

+    - by aggregating the raw representations of one entity with which the another entity interacted
+    - by reducing the dimensionality of the user-item interaction matrix and its transpose

 - [`DMF`](https://doi.org/10.24963/ijcai.2017/447): History Embedding based Latent Factor Model\\
 (Representation Learning)